Origins and Evolution of the Byzantine Cataphract

 The Wedge Formation

-The most famous cataphract formation was the wedge, described in detail in Byzantine military manuals.
-The wedge was a triangular formation with the point facing the enemy.
-The tip of the wedge consisted of the most heavily armored and experienced cataphracts, often officers or elite veterans.
-Behind them, successive ranks widened, creating a solid mass of armored cavalry that could punch through infantry lines.
+The most famous cataphract formation was the wedge (Greek embolon).
+Described in detail in the Taktika, the wedge was a triangular formation with the point facing the enemy.
+The tip consisted of the most heavily armored and experienced cataphracts—often officers or elite veterans.
+Behind them, successive ranks widened, creating a solid mass of armored cavalry.
+When the wedge struck an enemy line, the point created a breach; the widening base expanded it, disrupting the formation and allowing infantry or lighter cavalry to exploit the gap.
+The wedge’s geometry concentrated force on a narrow front, maximizing the impact of each rider’s mass and momentum.

 Flanking and Encirclement